-- A cancelled cheque is a must to set up to deduct a certain amount for a specific period from your bank account automatically.
+- A canceled cheque is a must to set up to deduct a certain amount for a specific period from your bank account automatically.

-- Even if you were looking to buy an insurance policy in the future, then you may need to submit a cancelled cheque to facilitate the opening formalities.
+- Even if you were looking to buy an insurance policy in the future, then you may need to submit a canceled cheque to facilitate the opening formalities.

 You can get your chequebook from your bank branch or get it delivered to your communication address easily.
-You are now aware of the basics of the cancelled cheque, how to issue one and its vital uses.
+You are now aware of the basics of the canceled cheque, how to issue one, and its vital uses.